temporalio/documentation/docs-src/concepts/what-is-a-search-attribute.md

 ### Default Search Attributes

 A Temporal Cluster has a set of default Search Attributes already available.
-Default Search Attributes are set globally across Namespaces.
+Default Search Attributes are set globally in any Namespace.
 These Search Attributes are created when the initial index is created.

 | NAME                  | TYPE     | DEFINITION                                                                                                                                                                   |